-On the surface Tango Walker-Jackson is a program manager that effectively articulates a program’s strategy and objectives and assesses how it will impact a business.
+On the surface Tango Walker-Jackson, M.Ed, B.S.Ed, is a program manager that effectively articulates a program’s strategy and objectives and assesses how it will impact a business.
 In her current role she oversees a list of dependent projects needed to reach the adult daycare’s program’s overall goals.
 Tango has been a classroom teacher, early childhood specialist, associate director, and a director of center operations.
 Tango has exemplary communication skills and works to ensure programs are providing fair and unbiased services.

 Dig a bit deeper and you will discover that Tango is a servant leader, an early childhood practitioner, and a social justice advocate.
 She is a highly educated and knowledgeable trailblazer with experience teaching a diverse population of learners; young and seasoned.
 She is passionate, thinks outside the box, and encourages others to have necessary conversations to dismantle unjust systems.
 She has a thirst for promoting equitable experiences for all children and families.
 Tango has a bachelor’s degree in early childhood education from Harris Stowe State University, a master’s degree in educational leadership (graduated Cum Laude) and is in her final semester of her doctoral program at the University of Missouri St. Louis.
 She is a certified parent educator, a Missouri certified B-3rd grade educator and a CDA PD specialist.
 In her most recent endeavor Tango has enjoyed being an independent contractor, with the Urban League, teaching an early childhood education initiative program for those interested in opening their own early childhood center.